ADirin/Sep1_Imp_2025/Software Engineer Project/Evaluation.md

 - Peer review may be used to **adjust individual grades** if contributions differ significantly.
 - Failure to submit sprint reports or peer reviews may result in **zero points** for that component.
+- In-class assignment does not impact to overall grade however they are compulsary to return for receiving the grade to the wihi by the time of course evaluation